I used to think that life was based on luck.

 And the answer is, no, and yes.
 No, I (nor we) didn’t just get lucky.
 Yes, it really was that easy.
 A shift in perspective is all it takes.

 Focus on the present, don’t worry about the future, don’t get angry or upset if things don’t go your way, and do what you can to stay in the moment and appreciate what’s happening right now.

 The basic idea of this can apply to anyone, too, as long as they are ready to start a new way of living with a fresh new mindset.
 And that’s the cool thing: again, it requires no amount of luck at all.

 There’s a Japanese proverb that goes: “The day you decide to do it is your lucky day”, and I really do believe that.
 Addiction doesn’t have to be a death sentence, or a surety to a stressful, difficult life for you or your partner.
 It all depends on what you do with it, and how much you believe you deserve a good life, regardless of what others say or how your partner is doing.
 Your mindset is handled by you, and you can decide to change it and maintain it anytime you want to.

 It really is possible to smile and laugh every day, and be thankful for what you have in your life, even if your partner hasn’t met you there yet, or may never will.

 And soon, like me, maybe you’ll look back and even be thankful to the addiction itself, for showing you new ways of looking at life and causing you to grow in ways you never knew you could.

-Because remember, it's not up to chance.
+Because remember, it's not all up to luck, or chance.